Top 14 Venture Capital Firms Backing Financial Exchanges Startups

 13. SemperVirens Venture Capital

-- Geographical presence: Based in San Mateo, California
+- Geographical presence: San Mateo, California

 - Founded: 2018